 - Realised Capital Gains will be subject to tax at 10% if the asset is held more than 12 months

 Conversely the tax rate that applies to the income and realised capital gains allocated to the Members "Retirement Phase Pension Account" will be taxed is 0%.
-A 0% tax rate is a truly amazing taxation concession afforded to SMSFs providing thousands of dollars in annual taxation savings to Members who commence a Retirement Phase Pension in their SMSF.

 For an example of how tax is calculated on the Pension and Accumulation Accounts, please click here.